HMCL-UNIST/F1tenthKorea2024/en/rules.md

 5. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
 We are not providing a dedicated time slot for teams to map the track.
 Since many teams using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams. -->
 1. The surface is flat and covered with rugs.
 2. The room is a segmented space that uses a gable wall for parts of the auditorium.
 Since there is no window on the wall, there is no external light coming in, and it is all composed of non-transparent materials.
-3. The track border is constructed from one air pipes of 30 cm diameters.
+3. The track border is constructed from one air pipes of 50 cm diameters.
 They are made from polyester and metal, secured with cable tie and masking tape.
 Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
 4. The track will fit into the area of around the size of 25×10 m.
-5. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
-We are not providing a dedicated time slot for teams to map the track.
-Since many teams using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams.
+5. We will allocate a **mapping** time slot for each team approximately for 3 to 5 minutes, depending on the scale of the competition.

 ## 2.3 Inspection

 1. The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.

-2. The inspection of the vehicles is done on the first competition day in the morning.
+2. The inspection of the vehicles is done on the first competition day.

 3. The inspection is done by the race referees.